What is a MIS Transforaminal Interbody Lumbar Fusion (TLIF)?

 Preparing for Your Appointment

 At the Spine Hospital at the Neurological Institute, our spinal neurosurgeons are experienced in the evaluation and performance of all types of spinal fusion.

 Drs.
-Paul C. McCormick, Michael G. Kaiser, Peter D. Angevine, Alfred T. Ogden, Christopher E. Mandigo, Sheng-fu (Larry) Lo and Richard C. E. Anderson (Pediatric) are experts in Transforaminal Lumbar Interbody Fusion (TLIF).
+Paul C. McCormick, Michael G. Kaiser, Peter D. Angevine, Alfred T. Ogden, Christopher E. Mandigo, Alexander Tuchman and Richard C. E. Anderson (Pediatric) are experts in Transforaminal Lumbar Interbody Fusion (TLIF).